At a glance

 A route that puts you in the right place in the right light.
 Then the kit becomes simple.

-Power & data workflow
+Power and data workflow

 Multi-day routes do not always provide continuous charging.
-Build a workflow that assumes gaps and protects your files from dust, cold, and rushed handling.
+Build a workflow that assumes gaps and protects files from dust, cold, and rushed handling.

 Power